kyliepace/ucdavis-code-challenge/README.md

 I could just read the data from the .csv files, but databases were literally designed for what I need here, and I'd rather avoid the tech debt.

+### Typeorm

+When working with SQL databases an ORM is especially useful.
+Typeorm works well with typescript and postgres so I chose it.

 ## Installation

 - have node and ppnpm installed